Image 1 of 27

 Tobias Kaspar is also the co-founder of Provence, an art and fashion magazine that reflects his eclectic vision and boundary-pushing ethos since 2010.

-This year’s “Duochrome” collection is a continuation of this project.
-Tobias Kaspar started by experimenting with colour-field drawings and developed a palette of six colours.
+For this year’s “Duochrome” collection, Tobias Kaspar started by experimenting with colour-field drawings and developed a palette of six colours.
 Thus, each blanket combines two shades, creating 15 unique duochrome variations.

 Every blanket features an oversized label (21 x29 cm) displaying the entire colour palette Tobias Kaspar created for the “Duochrome” collection – a striking contrast between minimalist design and bold branding.